-If you are trying to find something interesting to pursue to spice up your life, consider rock climbing.
+If you are trying to find something interesting to pursue to spice up your life and stay active, consider rock climbing this year.

 No, its not as daunting as one thinks, that requires an immense amount of strength and muscles.

-In fact, having too much of these are detrimental to the process of one’s climbing, as climbing is in its pure form, actually a fluid mix of balance, flexibility and core strength.
+In fact, having too much of muscles can actually be detrimental to the process of one’s climbing, as rock climbing and bouldering is in its pure form, actually a fluid mix of balance, flexibility and core strength.
 So..put on your muscle tee and find out what are the reasons to pick up rock climbing.

 1. Great for toning arms and butt